 With the rapid development of AI in marketing, the demand for Big Data has also surged.
 The reason for this is pretty straightforward:.
 AI applications require large data sets to train their algorithms.

-How Jarvis use Big Data
+How Jasper use Big Data

 How Viable uses Big Data